 This proposed site layout is shown above.
-All 16 of the wells drilled from the surface location and running south.
+10 oil and gas wells will be drilled heading north from the surface location; 5 heading west and the other 5 heading east.

 An independent third-party company is responsible for the pipeline planning and facilitation for this project.
-The third-party pipeline operate is still in the planning phase of identifying and locating the proposed pipeline.
+The third-party pipeline operator is still in the planning phase of identifying and locating the proposed pipeline.

-Visit https://bit.ly/OxyProductionFacilities to learn about our production facilities and oil-tankless design.
+Click here to watch a video or visit https://bit.ly/OxyProductionFacilities to learn about our production facilities and oil-tankless design.
 The video will show you what our typical facility looks like.
 If you have any questions about the site layout or what equipment will be on-site, please reach out to us.